rbw/flask-journey/docs/index.rst

 *This step is only necessary if you plan on using the BlueprintBundle*

 The extension is managed through a ``Journey`` instance.
-If you're utilizing application factories, then you probably want to go the init_app() route:
+If utilizing application factories, then you probably want to go the init_app() route:

 .. code-block:: python

     from flask import Flask
     from flask_journey import Journey

-    from .bundles import bundle
+    from .bundles import bundle1, bundle2

     app = Flask(__name__)
     journey = Journey()
-    journey.attach_bundle(bundle)
+    journey.attach_bundle(bundle1)
+    journey.attach_bundle(bundle2)
     journey.init_app(app)